openedx/event-bus-kafka/docs/decisions/0011_multiple_event_types_per_topic.rst

 Decision
 ********
-We will provide a configuration option ``EVENT_BUS_KAFKA_MULTIPLE_EVENT_TYPES_PER_TOPIC`` that will allow event producers to send events of different types to the same topic.
-When the setting is enabled, event serializers, which are responsible for registering and validating schemas against the schema registry, will use the TopicRecordName strategy.
+We will update the code for event serializers, which are responsible for registering and validating schemas against the schema registry, to use the TopicRecordName strategy.

 TopicRecordName Strategy
 ========================